Naval College (Ireland): Officer Training School

 The Officer Training School is the main school for training of new officer cadets to the Irish Naval Service.
 The school provides cadet training spread over two years and six terms.
 The first year of cadet training is conducted at the Naval College in Haulbowline where they are taught basic military training such as weapons handling, marching, physical exercise, orienteering and leadership, among other things.
 Towards the end of the first year cadets are put to sea on Naval Service vessels to gain practical experience.

 The second year of a cadet's training takes place at the National Maritime College of Ireland in Ringaskiddy where they begin a degree course in nautical studies.
 Upon successful completion of the two-year training cadets become commissioned officers whereupon they continue their training as officers under training at National Maritime College as part of an honours degree in nautical science.

 Military and Naval Operational Training School

-The Military and Naval Operational Training School provides training to naval personnel in a multitude of different disciplines such as arms drills, tactical training, physical exercises as well as fire fighting and personal survival.
-Recruits begin with an 18-week training programme before being assigned to one of four job roles: seaman, mechanics, communications or logistics.
+The Military and Naval Operational Training School provides training to enlisted naval personnel including: recruit training, NCO leadership, naval communications, and seamanship.

+Recruit Training is 22 weeks in duration, where recruits learn basic skills including: arms drills, tactical training, physical training as well as fire fighting and personal survival.
+The recruit is promoted to Ordinary Seaman on completion of recruit training, and is assigned to one of following branches: Seaman, Mechanicians, Communications, or Logistics.